Chaitalykundu/Core-Subject/PostgreSQL/Theory/08-Where/05-Using-in.md

 # Overview

-- Using WHERE clause with the IN operator
+- Using WHERE clause with the BETWEEN operator
 - How can we express OR operator to In

 &nbsp;